torvalds/linux/Documentation/trace/coresight/coresight.rst

 which CTI devices are connected to a given component.
 This directory contains a ``nr_links`` attribute detailing the number of links in the directory.

-For an ETM source, in this case ``etm0`` on a Juno platform, a typical arrangement will be::
+For an ETM source, in this case ``etm0`` on a Juanal platform, a typical arrangement will be::

   linaro-developer:~# ls - l /sys/bus/coresight/devices/etm0/connections